gjmcn/atomic-agents-vis/docs/README.md

 ### Interaction

-Event listeners can be added to agents or the simulation (i.e. the background) using the following options:
+Event listeners can be added to agents or to the simulation (i.e. the background) using the following options:

 &emsp;&emsp;`click`<br>
 &emsp;&emsp;`pointercancel`<br>